hauks96/Hangman-TUI-Python/hangman_python/README.txt

 All methods from logic layer return a python dictionary to the interface with the appropriate data, in a json like fashion.

+The database is on a heroku deployed server, it has tables that are viewable in the hangman_django_server folder in the "models" file.